8 Crucial Steps for UK Company

 You need to register for Corporation Tax and PAYE as an employer at the time of registering your company.

 It must be registered within 3 months of starting to do business activities, such as buying, selling, advertising, renting a property or hiring employees.
-Allow some time for the registration process because you will need a Unique Tax Reference mailed to your company address before you can successfully complete registration.
+Allow some time for the registration process because you will need a Unique Tax Reference mailed to your company address before you can complete registration.
 You should also register for VAT.

 8. Tax return: